googleapis/google-api-python-client/README.md

 These client libraries are officially supported by Google.
 However, the libraries are considered complete and are in maintenance mode.
 This means that we will address critical bugs and security issues but will not add any new features.

+## Version 2.0 Release
+The 2.0 release of `google-api-python-client` is a significant upgrade compared to v1.
+Please see the [Migration Guide](UPGRADING.md) for more information.

 ## Documentation

 See the [docs folder](docs/README.md) for more detailed instructions and additional documentation.